dsaaved1/ClickFarmer/README.md

 ./clickfarmer webserver -a :3003
 ```

-Note that you can also run the database and webserver without the `build` step
+You can also run the database and webserver without the `build` step
 by running the `main.go` file directly:

 ```